reidperyam/OWINKatanaExamples/README.md

 OWINKatanaExamples
 ==================

-Visual Studio 2013 .sln containing .csprojs as exmaples of OWIN and Katana Usages
+Current count of example .csprojs: 18

-also showcases OWIN integration of NancyFx, SignalR, ASP.NET Web API Nancy's Ninject boostrapping, NancyFx testing some others too
+Visual Studio 2013 .sln showcasing OWIN/katana integration of NancyFx, SignalR, ASP.NET Web API Nancy's Ninject boostrapping, NancyFx testing some others too...

 My Implementations of OWIN/Katana/Nancy/Ninject/SignalR/ASP.NET Web API Integration Tutorials made public to aid others in learning OWIN and Katana
 If you would like to supplement these please let me know!